Tom Brady Once Snuck Onto the Campus of Notre Dame University and Got Himself Locked in the Stadium

 Tom Brady inherited the New England Patriots’ starting quarterback spot in 2001 when Drew Bledsoe suffered a grievous chest injury.
 Three years earlier, as a Michigan Wolverine, Brady couldn’t take over the starting role so easily.
 He’d have to fight for it.

-Griese graduated and declared for the NFL Draft, leaving the starting spot open for Brady in 1998.
-Naturally, Brady studied worked out even more and studied even more film.
+Griese graduated and declared for the NFL draft, leaving the starting spot open for Brady in 1998.
+Naturally, Brady studied, worked out, and studied even more film.
 He prepared for the new role with the same vigor and tenacity that would define his entire career.